 300 E. Edenton St. | longleafswine.com

 Although Marc Russell and Adam Cunningham aren’t looking to reinvent the wheel when it comes to barbecue, their forthcoming restaurant is sure to keep things fresh and interesting.
 “We like to say if the traditional NC BBQ plate is Hank Williams, we try to be a little more Johnny Cash,” says Cunningham.
 Russell, Longleaf Swine’s pitmaster, delivers a Texas-meets-Carolina-style ’cue that’s influenced by his Puerto Rican background.
 Longleaf 2.0 (the original location was slated for Transfer Co.
-Food Hall) will be a place not just for food, but experiences.
-When it opens (date TBD), grab a pulled pork sando and stick around afterward for drinks with friends.
+Food Hall) is a place not just for food, but experiences.
+Grab a pulled pork sando and stick around afterward for drinks with friends.

 900 Park Office Drive, Ste.
 120, Boxyard RTP lawrencebarbecue.squarespace.com

 Jake Wood’s almost-famous barbecue is rooted in his family’s tradition and recipes—served with the laid-back escapist vibe that has become his signature.
 At Lawrence Barbecue, he offers simple ’cue that anyone and everyone can enjoy, no matter the occasion.
 A sweet selection of sandos runs the gamut from pulled pork doused in equal parts Lawrence Leisure Sauce (tomato-based) and OG vinegar sauce to Texas-style brisket to fried chicken.
 Served with a side of Wood’s to-die-for mac and cheese, deviled egg potato salad or ’cue beans and an alcoholic icee from Lagoon Bar (which is housed upstairs from Lawrence Barbecue in Boxyard RTP), the entire experience is like something out of (pitmaster) paradise.

 Clyde Cooper’s Barbecue